Category: Three Miles Chronicles

 Three Miles Chronicles

-In this chronicle, the figure of Salvador Allende emerges not merely as a political leader but as a human paradox—a man who sought to reconcile socialism with democracy, conviction with restraint, ideology with doubt.
+In this chronicle, Salvador Allende emerges as a human paradox: a man who sought to reconcile socialism and democracy, conviction and uncertainty.

 Three Miles Chronicles